Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 - Ability to assign Work Post and a container for villagers to work with.
 Recommended to have Work post and container close by.
 - More configuration options, Make sure to delete config file of old version<br>

 <h3>2.0.0</h3>
 1. Spawn system is based off of Valheim's spawn system which means it is going to be reliable.<br>
 2. No more huge fps drops and freezes<br>
 3. Revamped the way defense posts are handled.
 Now you can choose which villager to go to which post.<br>
 4. The distance between the beds, posts, villagers no longer matter and will work regardless if they are loaded in memory or not.<br>
 5. Changed few commander club commands.<br>

+<h3>1.1.0:</h3>
-<h3>1.1.0:</h3>  <br>1.
-Villagers go back to their last state (Guarding Bed or Defending Post) When loaded.
+1. Villagers go back to their last state (Guarding Bed or Defending Post) When loaded.<br>
-<br>2.
-Replaced Teleport Following Villagers with Move villagers, they will now move to the aimed location and only teleport if moving to that area is not possible.
+2. Replaced Teleport Following Villagers with Move villagers, they will now move to the aimed location and only teleport if moving to that area is not possible.

+<h3>1.0.1 : </h3>
-<h3>1.0.1 : </h3>Added Configurations for heavy customization,<br> Added A new command to teleport following villagers to looking direction.
-Refined Bed&Villager Link system.
+1. Added Configurations for heavy customization.<br>
+2. Added A new command to teleport following villagers to looking direction. <br>
+3. Refined Bed&Villager Link system.

 <h3>1.0.0 : </h3> Re-released after updating the code from scratch.